nithya-06/nithya-06.github.io/README.md

 - B.S., Computer Science | Sri Sairam Engineering College (_May 2019_)

 ## Work Experience
+**Tata Consultancy Services, (Apple Inc), Austin,Texas - Data Engineer Oct 2024-Present -Design,implement,optimize and maintain pipelines (ETL) using Python, Java, SQL and Spark.
+ -Used large scale data processing techniques such as Spark, Flink and Kafka and store in AWS cluster.
+ -Added metrics to analyze the AB testing factor and create dashboards accordingly for services.
+ -Maintain pipelines and improve performance using ORCA framework and build data platform projects.
+The performance was optimised by 80% for a 3Billion values dataset.
+ Tech Stack: Pyspark, Java, SQL , Gradle, Junit, Scala, AWS cloud, Kinesis, Lambda, AWS Glue

 **Software Developer @ Nielsen Media(TCS),Florida ,USA (June 2023 –Present)**
 - Experience in Designing and Developing ETL pipelines using Apache Spark .
 - Well versed in Spark SQL and data frame and functional Scala (32 node cluster) ,handle parquet files in S3.